icons8/lunacy-docs/docs/interface.md

 2. Copy the link to the file.
 3. Use `Ctrl + V` / `⌘ + V` anywhere in the Lunacy app to open it.

-To import **private** Figma files, you’ll have to enter its share link as well as a **personal access token** generated in Figma for third-party app integrations.
+To import **private** Figma files, you’ll have to enter its link as well as a **personal access token** generated in Figma for third-party app integrations.

 To **generate a personal access token** in Figma: